Marsaskala: Education

 Marsaskala's main primary school, St Anne Primary (Skola Primarja Sant'Anna), stands on the hill behind the parish church.
 It hosts 500 pupils.

 Given the high growth rates, a new primary school was opened in 2019, St Joachim Primary (Skola Primarja San Gwakkin), to cater to 300 pupils from the San Tumas area.

 Both schools are affiliated to STMC St Thomas More College (Kullegg San Tumas More), Zejtun.

 The Marsaskala Branch Library is hosted within the premises of St Anne Primary.

 Notable people

-Prime Minister Robert Abela, former president George Abela, former prime minister Lawrence Gonzi and two Labour Members of Parliament, Owen Bonnici and Helena Dalli live in the Marsaskala area, as does the leader of the defunct party Azzjoni Nazzjonali, Josie Muscat.
+Prime Minister Robert Abela, former president George Abela, former prime minister Lawrence Gonzi and two Labour Members of Parliament, Owen Bonnici and Helena Dalli live in the Marsaskala area.